A New Paradigm in Balancing Hormones

-In menopausal females, insufficient production of reproductive hormones can produce symptoms that include: uterine bleeding since menopause (a red flag for possible malignancy); hot flashes; mental fogginess; disinterest in sex; mood swings; depression; painful intercourse; shrinking breasts; increased vaginal pain; facial hair growth; acne; dryness or itching.
+Insufficient production of hormones can produce symptoms that include: Uterine bleeding since menopause (a red flag for possible malignancy); Hot flashes; Mental fogginess; Disinterest in sex; Mood swings; Depression; Painful intercourse; Shrinking breasts; Increased vaginal pain; Facial hair growth; Acne; Dryness or itching.

-Via salivary hormone panel, we measure levels of free-fraction Cortisol, DHEA, Estradiol, Estrone, Estriol, Progesterone and Testosterone, LH and FSH.
-Depending on the results of these tests, we then re-balance the adrenals and blood sugar, modulate estrogen receptors, support progesterone levels and/or support liver detoxification of elevated hormone levels.
-We also evaluate the blood for any underlying factors that could be functionally disturbing hormonal balance.
+Following a comprehensive blood test, we perform a salivary hormone panel that tests for levels of: Cortisol, DHEA, Estradiol, Estrone, Estriol, Progesterone and Testosterone.
+Depending on the results we treat the adrenals and blood sugar, utilize substances as described above to modulate estrogen receptors, support progesterone levels and/or support liver detoxification of elevated hormone levels.

 The Impact of Other Hormones on Thyroid Metabolism